Verified

 Rachel Grossman, LCSW's approach

 I draw from Somatic Experiencing (SE) to support nervous system regulation and trauma healing, and I use Internal Family Systems (IFS) to help clients build compassionate relationships with their inner parts.
 Mindfulness-based psychotherapy is woven throughout our work to cultivate present-moment awareness, curiosity, and self-compassion.
 We move at a pace that feels safe and supportive, honoring your inner wisdom and capacity for change.
-My goal is to help you feel more grounded, more connected, and more able to respond to life with a greater sense of ease.

 What you can expect from sessions with Rachel Grossman, LCSW

 Some sessions may focus on practical skills and tools to support you in daily life, while others may be slower and more reflective, creating space to connect with your body or with parts of you that are asking for care and attention.
 We will work collaboratively to identify your goals, honoring what feels most important to you.
 As therapy unfolds, we’ll revisit and adjust these goals together, allowing the work to evolve in a way that feels supportive and aligned.
-Throughout the process, I’m here to support you with patience, respect, and a belief in your capacity for growth.

 Rachel Grossman, LCSW's experience working with the Jewish community

 I’m deeply drawn to working with the Jewish community, which is also my own.
-I’ve worked with Jewish clients across a wide range of observance and practice, and I truly value meeting people where they are.
+I’ve worked with Jewish clients across a wide range of observance and practice, and I value meeting people where they are.
 I bring an understanding of Jewish culture and community life, and I understand how meaningful and complex this identity can be.
 I also bring my own spiritual connection to Judaism, including a quiet grounding in Chassidic teachings that informs how I understand the human experience.

 Rachel Grossman, LCSW's Book Recommendation Zone